 The Nordic Culture Fund's remit is to promote cultural co-operation between the Nordic countries.
 They support Nordic art and culture in the Nordic Region and beyond.
 A project A project - from Nordic and/or non-Nordic participants - must have a clear Nordic dimension to be eligible to receive funding from the Nordic Culture Fund.
 This means that the Fund supports projects on the theme of cultural co-operation; projects that enhance co-operation and projects with considerable Nordic content.
-The FAQ is very detailed and provides a lot of information.

-Barents Euro-artic region
+• Culture Barents Euro-artic region